Mother, Baby & Kids

 21-Month-Old Developmental Milestones: What to Expect

-At 21 months your toddler is becoming increasingly purposeful.
-They move with more confidence and plan small actions ahead of time.
+At 21 months, your toddler is becoming increasingly purposeful.
+Their 21-month-old developmental milestones involve developing more confidence and planning small actions ahead of time.

-Words arrive in bursts and routines feel more familiar.
-These weeks bring clearer preferences, stronger little opinions, and more skillful exploration.
+Words arrive in bursts, and routines feel more familiar.
+These weeks bring clearer preferences, stronger little opinions, and more skilful exploration.

 Longer Strides and Short Sprints